 Mammillaria gracilis var. fragilis

 mam-mil-AR-ee-uh GRASS-il-is FRAJ-ih-liss

 I brought this Thimble Cactus home with me from Lowe’s on April 20, 2013.
-The label said it was a Mammillaria gracilis fragilis… Upon research, I found out that name had changed.
+The label said it was a Mammillaria gracilis fragilis… Upon research, I found out the name had changed.

 Mammillaria vetula subsp. gracilis (Pfeiff.)
 D.R.Hunt is the correct and accepted infraspecific name for this cactus.
 It was named and described by David Richard Hunt in Mammillaria Postscripts in 1997.
 It was first named Mammillaria gracilis Pfeiff. by Ludwig Karl Georg Pfeiffer in Gartenzeitung in 1838.

 Mammillaria gracilis var. fragilis A.Berger was named and described by Alwin Berger in Kakteen in 1929.

 Mammillaria vetula Mart. was named and described by Carl (Karl) Friedrich Philipp von Martius in Nova Acta Physico in 1832.

 There are other synonyms in a roundabout way, one way or another, but you can check out the links below for more about them.

 Plants of the World Online says Mammillaria vetula subsp. gracilis is a synonym of Mammillaria vetula.
 OK, so I goofed on purpose.
 Well, Plants of the World Online is a fairly new site and they are still uploading data.
 Perhaps they haven’t figured out that Mammillaria vetula subsp. gracilis should be an infraspecific name.
 It is accepted on Llifle, Dave’s Garden, and CactusGuide…